lalamove/challenge/backend.md

   - Tips:

     - coordinates in request should be an array of strings
-    - order id in response should be an auto-incremental integer
+    - order id in response should be unique, it can be an auto-incremental integer or uuid string
     - distance in response should be integer in meters